CodeWithAnkit1/CodeWithAnkit1/README.md

 - 👋 Hi, I’m @CodeWithAnkit1
 - 👀 I’m interested in ...
 DataScience, Python queries
-- 🌱 I’m currently learning ...
-Datascience concepts
+- 🌱 I’m working on GenAI/AgenticAI/ML/DeepLearning concepts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...